Welcome

 German universities distinguish between two types of admission: Unconditional and conditional admission to a university degree programme.

-- Unconditional admission: All admission requirements for the chosen degree programme at the respective university have already been met.
+• Unconditional admission: All admission requirements for the chosen degree programme at the respective university have already been met.
+You start your degree right away.

-- Conditional admission: Not all admission requirements have been met.
+• Conditional admission: Not all admission requirements have been met.
 In most cases, the necessary language skills are not yet available and must still be acquired.
-The embassy will carry out an additional plausibility check to determine whether the language skills required for the degree programme can be acquired within a reasonable period of time with regard to the previous language level and the start of the semester specified in the admission letter.
-The corresponding confirmation from the language school must be submitted.
 Please note our information on proof of language proficiency.

 Please note that expired admissions and language course enrolments will not be accepted and may lead to your application being rejected.
 If you are already enrolled or matriculated in your degree programme, you must provide proof of this when submitting your application.